Grand Canyon German Shepherd Dog Club

 Then Print, sign, add payment check and mail

 If you earned a title for your dog during 2016 then please submit the information to Kathy Kuklovsky prior to January 5th, 2017, so that appropriate awards can be prepared for handing out at our annual banquet in January 2017.

 suspended during the Holiday Season.

 |Schedule of Programs and Activities in near future|

 Annual Obedience and Rally Trials

 Paradise Valley Park

 These usually take place once each month (June, July and August excepted) selected in order to avoid conflicts with major holidays and/or major local shows.

 In an effort to make meetings more interesting and non-intrusive regarding the dinner hour, the board decided to have meetings take place at people's home with a "pot luck" dinner activity.
 Directions will be posted and sent out each month with the host's address.
 Also it will be possible to access maps to the current host, on this website.

-PROGRAM: This is the annual banquet and fund raising function.
-The new board takes over.
+PROGRAM: This is the annual banquet for the club. voting for the new board takes place.
 Nomination/volunteering and election of committee heads will take place.